We came to America,

 - Narrative poems of twelve children from Spanish-speaking countries, their stories of Latino and Latina experience in the United States, plus historical background about migrant farmworkers, indigenous and African roots, Latino immigration to America.
 (Illustrated chapter book)

 - Meet the guy Nikola Tesla – his inventions resulted in radio, cell phone, X-ray images, electrical engineering.
-Born in mid 19th century, Tesla came from what is now Croatia, arriving in the United States hoping to work with Thomas Edison.
+Tesla came from what is now Croatia, arriving in the United States hoping to work with Thomas Edison.
 Edison had a rival concept of electricity, but at the 1893 Chicago World’s Fair, it was Tesla’s alternating current that illuminated the fairgrounds.
 Soon electricity for cities, homes and businesses spread all over America.
 (Chapter book)

 - The Camping Trip That Changed America by Barb Rosenstock, Mordicai Gerstein.